joyent/triton-kbmapi/docs/index.md

 ## Recovery Tokens

-In order to simplify the management of recovery tokens from the CN's where recovery configurations are being staged or activated, convenience end-points related to the recovery tokens associated to the given PIV Token the recovery tokens are associated to.
+In order to simplify the management of recovery tokens from the CN's where recovery configurations are being staged or activated, convenience end-points for recovery tokens and the PIV Token that the recovery tokens are associated to.

 All the recovery token requests are authenticated using the 9e key of the PIV token the recovery token(s) belong to.